equinor/ert/docs/source/forward_model_jobs.rst

 * The file ``wc_wells.json`` is a direct output of the ``well_constraint`` job.
 * The ``add_templates`` job uses the same file ``wc_wells.json`` as an input for the job.
-* The ``wc_wells.json file`` is not modified by the user.
-Any modification to this file should be done using a custom job see the section :ref:`cha_creating_custom_jobs` for more information on how to do that.
+* The ``wc_wells.json`` file is not modified by the user.
+Any modification to this file should be done using a custom job (see the section :ref:`cha_creating_custom_jobs` for more information on how to do that).

-If the file is to be modified by a custom job the everest config should contain:
+If the file is to be modified by a custom job, the everest config should contain:

 .. code-block:: yaml